NickSvko/Assembler/README.md

 # Imaginary Assembly Language Assembler

-This project implements an assembler that generates machine code files based on an assembly language program file provided.
+This project implements an assembler that generates machine code files based on a provided assembly language file.

 It aims to offer a tool for understanding and practicing low-level programming concepts without a specific real-world hardware platform or instruction set architecture.